DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 serves social justice and democracy, such as the South Asian American Digital Archive and the Early Caribbean Digital Archive.
-These initiatives challenge some of the oppressive and gatekeeping structures of existing systems and institutions and seek to expand archival record to include marginalized voices and experiences.
+These initiatives challenge some of the oppressive and gatekeeping structures of existing systems and institutions and seek to expand the archival record to include marginalized voices and experiences.

 Mention of the South Asian American Digital Archive (SAADA) brings us to